-The Viessmann family of entrepreneurs - that is today's father Martin with his wife Annette and their two children Katharina and Maximilian with spouses.
+The Viessmann family of entrepreneurs - that is today's father Martin Viessmann with his wife Annette and their son Maximilian with his wife.

-Maximilian is born in 1989 as the second child of Martin and Annette Viessmann.
+Maximilian is born in 1989.
 When his father asks him at the age of 18 if he could imagine taking on responsibility in the family business, Maximilian clearly replies “Yes”.
 After graduating from high school, Maximilian first studies industrial engineering, which he completes at the Technical University of Darmstadt and at the Karlsruhe Institute of Technology (KIT).
 He then goes on to work as a management consultant for the Boston Consulting Group in Munich and Shanghai.
 Maximilian also makes a name for himself as a business angel and start-up investor.

 Prof. Dr. Martin Viessmann

-Martin resumes his academic career a little later: in 1989, he does his doctorate in social and economic sciences at the University of Innsbruck.
-At the turn of the year 1991/92, Hans Viessmann withdraws from the company and transfers sole management to Martin.
+Martin Viessmann resumes his academic career a little later: in 1989, he does his doctorate in social and economic sciences at the University of Innsbruck.
+At the turn of the year 1991/92, Hans Viessmann withdraws from the company and transfers sole management to Dr. Martin Viessmann.